davs3275/sbs/med/collier.md

 ---
-2.5 Take care always to remember that you are a man and a Roman ; and let every action be done with perfect and unaffected gravity, humanity, freedom, and justice.
+2.5 Take care always to remember that you are a man and a Roman; and let every action be done with perfect and unaffected gravity, humanity, freedom, and justice.
 And be sure you entertain no fancies, which may give check to these qualities.
-This is possible, if you will but perform every action as though it were your last ; if your appetites and passions do not cross upon your reason ; if you keep clear of rashness, and have nothing of insincerity and self-love to infect you, and do not complain of your destiny.
+This is possible, if you will but perform every action as though it were your last; if your appetites and passions do not cross upon your reason; if you keep clear of rashness, and have nothing of insincerity and self-love to infect you, and do not complain of your destiny.
 You see what a few points a man has to